August 19–23, 2021

-We’ll explore the beach, hike through old-growth forests, volunteer with partner organizations to steward the land, and deepen our understanding of the relationship between forest health and climate change.
-Our forests provide many benefits for our planet including clean air and water, wildlife habitat, carbon storage, and climate regulation.
-Changes in our climate influence the functionality of forest ecosystems and play an essential role in forest health.
+We’ll explore beaches and hike through old-growth forests, volunteer with partner organizations to steward the land, and deepen our understanding of the relationship between forest health and climate change.

-Our presentations will engage, inspire, and connect you to the northwest forest ecosystem and our responsibility to protect our forests, rivers, and wildlife corridors from the impacts of climate change.
+We’ll hike, kayak, and adventure across the peninsula during the day and in the evenings, presentations will engage, inspire, and connect you to the northwest forest ecosystem and our responsibility to protect our forests, rivers, and wildlife corridors from the impacts of climate change.

 Limited full and partial scholarships are available and opportunities to donate towards the scholarship funds are an option at registration.
 Please contact Lauren@greatoldbroads.org for more information.